-GENERA is the leading Italian center in the study and diagnosis of genetic diseases and chromosomal abnormalities in the embryo, also due to the collaboration with the laboratory GENETYX.
+GENERA is the leading Italian center in the study and diagnosis of genetic diseases and chromosomal abnormalities in the embryo.

-The procedure is called Preimplantation Genetic Diagnosis (PGD/PGD-A) and requires an IVF cycle to be carried out.
+The procedure is called Preimplantation Genetic Test (PGT) and requires an IVF cycle to be carried out.

 Hereafter the most common questions to understand these techniques that offer better prospects for couples to achieve our common goal: childbirth.

-For more information on PGD and PGD-A techniques and to know the results obtained at GENERA laboratories, please consult the page PGD/PGS – Preimplantation Genetic Diagnosis
+For more information on PGT techniques and to know the results obtained at GENERA laboratories, please consult the page PGT – Preimplantation Genetic Test

-Pre-implantation Genetic Diagnosis (PGD) is a technique designed to identify and transfer embryos not suffering from an inheritable disease in couples at high reproductive risk among those ones produced in an IVF cycle.
+Pre-implantation Genetic Test (PGT) is a technique designed to identify and transfer embryos not suffering from an inheritable disease in couples at high reproductive risk among those ones produced in an IVF cycle.

 The aim is to prevent a couple from conceiving a child specifically and exclusively affected by a pathology whose causative mutation is present in the parental karyotypes.